vulkomilev/oumi/docs/user_guides/train/train.md

 ### Fine-tuning a Pre-trained Model

 The simplest workflow is to fine-tune a pre-trained model on a dataset.
-This will perform fully finetune the model using SFT (supervised fine-tuning).
+The following will fully finetune the model using SFT (supervised fine-tuning).

 ```yaml
 model: